What role does HR play in successful transformation?

 The role of HR in driving successful org design

-In this podcast, Julie Digby, Global Integration and Transformation Leader at Mars, talks to David Green about the role of HR in driving successful organisational design and change.
+In this podcast, Julie Digby, Global Integration and Transformation Leader at Mars, talks to David Green about the role of HR in driving successful organizational design and change.

 Sharing her experiences of delivering transformation, including the merger of Mars and Wrigley, Julie delves into the criticality of HR working in partnership with Finance to understand the business strategy and ensure outcomes are achieved.
 She goes into the role of data and technology in supporting any transformation project, as well as the need to upskill HRBPs to think more strategically, tell stories with data and lead change initiatives.